Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: HVSBench

 \section{HVSBench}

-In this section, we present our HVSBench in detail.
-We begin by defining the five distinct fields of HVS, followed by a description of multimodal QA generation, and automatic standardization and evaluation protocol.
+We define the five distinct fields of HVS, followed by a description of multimodal QA generation, and automatic standardization and evaluation protocol.
 Fig.~\ref{fig:samples} shows some examples in our HVSBench.
-The Sec.~A and Sec.~D in supplementary materials provide the rationale behind selecting fields, their corresponding source datasets, additional sample questions and the results for each question type.
+The Sec.~1 and Sec.~4 in supplementary materials provide the rationale behind selecting fields, their corresponding source datasets, additional samples and the results for each question type.